psicobyte/pimondrian_module/README.md

  -x X_SIZE, --xsize X_SIZE | painting width.
 The default value is 1200
  -i ITERATIONS, --iterations ITERATIONS | number of iterations in the creation of the painting.
 The more iterations, the more rectangles.
 The default value is 5
  -l LINE, --line LINE  | line thickness.
-The default value is 4
+The default value is 4 -r, --random  | use random numbers instead of a file

 Examples:

 Can be executed without arguments: